-Adults returning to school are taking the first step toward a life that offers a better job and higher earnings.
-It’s natural to feel mixed emotions during such a major transition.
-You might be eager to learn, anxious about the future, and worried about whether you'll be able to juggle your many roles as you pursue your education.
+Adults returning to school are taking the first step toward a better job and higher earnings.
+It’s natural to feel mixed emotions during such a significant transition.
+You might be eager to learn, anxious about the future or worried about juggling your many roles as you pursue your education.

 Develop a Routine

 A routine is a powerful weapon against uncertainty and chaos.
 After all, your time is your most valuable asset.

 Each semester, make yourself a time budget.
 The goal should be to give each day a predictable rhythm.
 Some questions to ask yourself include:

 - What is your studying routine?
 Determine what you need to do before you study, what supplies you need, and where you plan to do your schoolwork.

 - What is your morning ritual?
 Getting up around the same time every day, eating a healthy meal and participating in small habits such as drinking coffee or listening to the news can help you wake up ready to start the day.

 - How much of your life can you automate?
 A regular childcare schedule, meal deliveries and a well-negotiated schedule of duties split between you and your spouse mean you spend less time planning, negotiating and waiting.
 Try setting up regular playdates for your kids so they can get some time out of the house, and you don’t have to waste time calling friends and nailing down schedules.

 - When do you feel most motivated?
 Some people thrive on sunrises and coffee.
 Others do their best work when the kids are asleep and the crickets are chirping.
 Figure out when you’re most efficient, and carve out some study time during this period.